tsnolan23/tailor-react-spa/README.md

-# Mosaic Tailor React Example
+# Tailor React Single-Page Application

 This repo is an example application using the Mosaic frontend microservices architecture.
 Since the idea is that a separate team would be in charge of each of the fragments, there is some duplicate code within each of the fragments such as the Webpack configuration.